1 What Is Web Push Notification?

 - Give a new title to push notification

 - Edit the notification message

 - Enter the URL for the notification.
-When users click on your notification, they will be directed to the URL you mention here.
+When users click on your notification, they will be re-directed to the URL you mention here.

-- Seeking permission to send the Push Message: The first step for implementing a push notification is to seek the permission of the user to send him a push message and getting a push subscription from the browser.
+The first step in implementing a push notification is to seek the permission of the user to send him a push message and getting a push subscription from the browser.
 With Subscription Dialog Box or Opt-in box, we ask users permission.
 A Push Subscription is done with a Push API that gives web applications the ability to receive messages pushed to them from a server.
 Once Push Subscription is received, the details are saved at the back-end and are later used to send push messages to that user.

-- Sending a Push Message: The push message is sent to the users via PushEngage dashboard or through an API call to a respective browser cloud manager – like GCM, APN, etc. which validates and delivers the message to the right browser.
+The push message is sent to the users via PushEngage dashboard or through an API call to a respective browser cloud manager – like GCM, APN, etc. The cloud manager validates and delivers the message to the right browser.
 The endpoint value in Push Subscription helps you get the appropriate URL to trigger the push message.
 In short, the push message is sent from your server to Push service and the message arrives on the appropriate browser.

 In three steps you can go live with web push notification for your website

 - Changes in site settings: Update your domain name, site logo and site URL